-Now to be specific when I talk about running I’m talking about performing running type drills that emphasize a more quality development of athleticism and not just your average light jog around the block.
-This is essential because sprinting and higher intensity running related drills will help to foster the development of your athleticism by training you to handle your body at a much higher level of ability.
+Now to be specific when I talk about running I’m talking about performing running type drills that emphasize a more quality development of athleticism.
+I’m not just talking about your average light jog around the block.
+This is essential because sprinting and higher intensity running related drills will help to foster the development of your athleticism.

-You want to stimulate the fast twitch fibers and when you combine this along with the throws and totes I’ve specified here you’ll be well on your way to developing a more well rounded body that will be ready for most any physical demanding situation.
+You want to stimulate your fast twitch fibers.
+When you combine this along with the throws and totes I’ve specified here you’ll be well on your way to developing a more well rounded body that will be ready for most any physical demanding situation.

-Of course your good ole fashioned sprints are great for emphasizing the running portion of this plan, but if you don’t necessarily have the room for sprinting you can easily substitute some intense and fundamentally effective lateral high knee runs on the agility ladder.
+Of course your good ole fashioned sprints are great for emphasizing the running portion of this plan.
+However if you don’t necessarily have the room for sprinting you can easily substitute some intense lateral high knee runs on the agility ladder.

 As you can see the focus here should be on the quality of the run.
 For the purpose of this drill each direction down the ladder counts as a half repetition.
-So when I advance to my left that’s a half repetition and the full repetition is completed once I advance back to my right side.
+So when I advance to my left that’s a half repetition.
+Once I advance back to my right side the full repetition is completed.

 If you look closely the purpose of the ladder drill is to emphasize both quality and intensity.
-This is NOT a drill designed for the purpose of lumbering through for the sake of finishing.
-The purpose is to hone the skills of coordination and reaction time while also developing speed and speed conditioning for your performance.
+Lumbering through for the sake of finishing is not the purpose of this drill.
+The purpose is to hone your skills of coordination and reaction time.
+You want to develop speed and speed conditioning for your performance.

-The elbows should be locked at 90 degrees while the hands are driven from the hips (or pockets) to the chin.
-The elbow drive should be linear in nature and should be driven back behind the body as if you are trying to elbow somebody that is chasing you.
-Additionally your knees should be driven straight up and down like a couple of pistons in a car engine while the balls of your feet strike the ground and recoil with each stride.
+Drive your hands from your hips (or pockets) to your chin while keeping your elbows locked at 90 degrees.
+Your elbow drive should be linear in nature.
+Your elbows should be driven back behind your body as if you are trying to elbow somebody that is chasing you.
+Additionally your knees should be driven straight up and down like a couple of pistons in a car engine.
+The balls of your feet strike the ground and recoil with each stride.

 Sharpening Strength: The Takeaway

-The point of all of this is that when the suggestion for doing the bench press comes up from your training partner on a typical Monday afternoon you can at times take the bull by the horns and suggest taking the day’s training in a different direction by adding in a series of throws, totes, and runs into the equations.
-You don’t necessarily have to replace the bench press with these, but you can certainly use these on the tail end of your bench pressing days from time to time.
+When the suggestion for doing the bench press comes up from your training partner on a typical Monday afternoon you can take the bull by the horns.
+Suggest taking the day’s training in a different direction.
+Add in a series of throws, totes, and runs into the equation.
+You don’t have to replace the bench press with these.
+However you can certainly use these on the tail end of your bench pressing days from time to time.

 Are you including any of these in your current strength training model?